-Montserrat is a British Overseas Territory located in the Leeward Islands.
-The island measures approximately 16 km (10 mi) long by 11 km (7 mi) wide, and is also known as the Emerald Isle of the Caribbean.
+Montserrat is a British Overseas Territory located in the Leeward Islands and measures approximately 16 km (10 mi) long by 11 km (7 mi) wide and is also known as the Emerald Isle of the Caribbean.
 In July 1995 a major eruption of a long-dormant volcano located in the Soufriere Hills, destroyed the capital city – Plymouth, including the airport and two-thirds of the population were forced to leave the island.
 As a result of continued volcanic activity, an exclusion zone has been defined because of the increase in the size of the existing volcanic dome.
-The village of Brades, currently serves as the de facto centre of government.
-Economic activities, particularly in agriculture and tourism, continue to be determined by the volcanic activity as the agriculture sector has been affected by the destruction of crops and limited land for farming; the main commodities are cabbages, carrots, cucumbers, tomatoes, onions, peppers and livestock.
-Notwithstanding, economic activity increased by 1.2% in 2009.
+Economic activities, particularly in agriculture and tourism, continue to be determined by the volcanic activity as the agriculture sector has been affected by the destruction of crops and limited land for farming.
+The main commodities are cabbages, carrots, cucumbers, tomatoes, onions, peppers and livestock.

 CARDI Representative / Water Resource Management Specialist